klimzaporojets/arithmetic-word-problems/README.md

-# Solving Arithmetic Word Problems by Scoring Equations with Recursive Neural Networks (this repository is a work in progress!)
+# Solving Arithmetic Word Problems by Scoring Equations with Recursive Neural Networks

 ## Introduction
 This repository contains the code to reproduce the results from the following paper: